-Experience has shown that single students can meet all necessary expenses, including personal items, for as low as \$1,700.00 per school year.
-A married student will require at least \$325.00 per month, considering the size of his family, his housing expense and his personal expenditures.
+Experience has shown that single students can meet all necessary expenses, including personal items, for as low as \$2,000.00 per school year.
+A married student's financial requirements will depend upon the size of his family, his housing expense and his personal expenditures.
 Normally, small furnished apartments can be rented for approximately \$75.00 per month and up, depending on the nature of the accommodations.
 Rental charges are less for Seminary apartments which are available on a waiting list basis.
 Every student is required to carry hospitalization insurance.
 A policy is available through the Seminary.
 Rates will be quoted upon request.
 For additional information regarding charges listed above see the Student Handbook.